OmarAkhmad/Paymentsense-Gateway-for-WooCommerce/wooommerce-paymentsense-gateway/readme.txt

 4. Set the values for the "Gateway MerchantID" and "Gateway Password" settings according to their respective values in the Paymentsense Merchant Management System (MMS).
 5. Optionally, set the rest of the settings as per your needs.
 6. Click the "Save changes" button.
-7. Enable the WooCommerce Secure Checkout (see WooCommerce Secure Checkout)
+7. Enable the WooCommerce Secure Checkout (see WooCommerce Secure Checkout).

 = WooCommerce Secure Checkout =

 The usage of the Paymentsense Direct Gateway involves the following additional steps:

-1. Make sure SSL/TLS is configured on your PCI-DSS certified server
+1. Make sure SSL/TLS is configured on your PCI-DSS certified server.
 2. Login into the admin area of your WordPress website.
 3. Go to "WooCommerce" -> "Settings" -> "Checkout".
 4. Check the "Force secure checkout" checkbox in the "Checkout process" section.